 Instead of requiring people to come to a courthouse, Outreach Court is held in the community twice per month.

-Every 2nd Wednesday of the month : Haven of Hope, 1101 W. 7th Ave, in Denver.
-Sign up begins a 7:00am with Guest Services.
+Every 2nd Wednesday of the month : Denver Rescue Mission-Lawrence Street Shelter, 1130 Park Ave.
+W, in Denver.
+Sign up begins at 7:30am.

 Every 4th Wednesday of the month: Denver Public Library – Central, 10 W. 14th Ave.
 Enter on Broadway.
 Sign up begins at 7:00am.

-The program is a partnership created by the Denver Office of Behavioral Health Strategies, Denver County Courts, Denver Human Services, the City Attorney’s Office, Office of the Municipal Public Defender, Haven of Hope, Denver Public Library, and Mental Health Center of Denver.
+The program is a partnership created by the Denver Office of Behavioral Health Strategies, Denver County Courts, Denver Human Services, the City Attorney’s Office, Office of the Municipal Public Defender, Haven of Hope, Denver Public Library, Denver Rescue Mission and Mental Health Center of Denver.

 County Court also participates in the Homeless Connect and Veteran’s Stand Down events on an annual basis.